Hosting inclusive events and conferences

 - Compare the assumed gender distribution of the final selected spectra to the distribution of submissions; they should be roughly similar.

-- Consider budget provision for travel support for partners or care-givers where their attendence is necessary.
+- Consider budget provision for travel support for partners or care-givers where their attendance is necessary.

 Speakers should read 'Presentations' below for more information on how to make their talk more accessible.